About arc42

 Docker Container (Node.js)

-Handles identity, history, and stats.
-Accessible via Port 3000.
+Handles identity, match history, and stats.
+Accessible on Port 3000.
+Requires MongoDB to be healthy before starting.

 gamey